RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

          After calculating the average happiness score enter it in the blank |blank|, you should include three digits to the right of the decimal point.

          - :5.399: Is the correct answer
+           :5.398: 5.3989 should be rounded up to 5.399
            :5.398907144: Be careful with your range, you should not include the column title
            :x: USE the AVERAGE function and the range from D2 to D 141

+      Since you are going to be entering numbers to 3 digits, you can use a custom number format under the Format menu, to have Sheets automatically display your values correctly rounded to just three digits to the right of the decimal point.

    #.
 Many formulas in Sheets use ranges.
 Ranges can span cells in a single column like we did in a.
-Or they can span cells in a single row such as A1:L1 they can even span rows and columns such as A1:L156.
+Or they can span cells in a single row such as A1:L1 they can even span rows and columns such as A1:L141.

    #.
 Now calculate the STDEV and MEDIAN for the Happiness Score column as well.
+If you are fuzzy about standard deviation `this article <https://runestone.academy/runestone/static/cppds/index.html>`_ is a nice intuitive explanation.

       .. fillintheblank:: fb_stdhappiness

          What is the standard deviation of the happiness score? |blank| Again you only need to include three digits to the right of the decimal point.

-         - :1.109: Is the correct answer
+         - :1.110: Is the correct answer
+           :1.109: 1.1098 should be rounded up to 1.110
            :1.094: Careful about how you copy and paste, check your range carefully
            :x: Make sure you use the STDEV function.